CoreFloDev/DGtal/README.md

 Description
 ===========

+This is a fork of the DGtal project for SWIG integration.

 DGtal is a generic open source library for Digital Geometry programming for which the main objective is to structure different developments from the digital geometry and topology community.
 The